 Tuition and Financial Aid Information

 Tuition is reviewed and set annually.
-Students can expect the program to cost $65,000 ($44,000 for tuition and $21,000 for living expenses).
+Students can expect the program to cost $75,000, which includes all tuition and fees, health insurance (if needed), associate program costs, and rent/living expenses.
 Financial aid and limited scholarships are available.
 For more information see the Friedman School’s information on Student Funding and Finance.

 How to Apply

 Prospective students apply through the Friedman School.
 Learn more about the application process and deadlines and apply online here.

 For questions about the MAHA program, faculty, courses, etc., contact us at firstname.lastname@example.org.